lightbits/lightbits.github.io/euler2/euler2.markdown

 To intuitively appreciate this, let's first look at stuff in two dimensions.
 ![](physics2.png)
-In physics, you may have learned that a point rotating on a circle has a velocity tangent to the circle, and that the speed is proportional to the angular speed and the radius: v = wr.
+In physics, you may have learned that a point rotating on a circle has a velocity tangent to the circle, and that the speed is proportional to the angular speed and the radius: *v = wr*.

 ![](physics1.png)

-We could also, more generally, say that the velocity is the cross product between an *angular velocity vector*, pointing in or out of the page, and the position: v = w x r.
+We could also, more generally, say that the velocity is the cross product between an *angular velocity vector*, pointing in or out of the page, and the position: *v = w* x *r*.

 <!-- The right-hand rule lets you figure out the direction of the angular velocity vector by wrapping your right hand along the rotation.
 Your thumb will then either point away from or into the page. -->

 ![](physics3.png)

 The latter also holds in 3D, now with the point rotating in a plane perpendicular to the angular velocity vector, which can be an arbitrary direction; not just in or out of the page.

-I bring this up because rotation matrices can be seen as a set of three vectors, defining the three axes of a coordinate system.
+I bring this up because rotation matrices can be seen as a set of three vectors, defining the three axes of a coordinate system:

 ![](eq9.png)

 <!-- R = [X | Y | Z] -->
 What we did earlier was to rotate this matrix by a small Euler angle offset, which we wrote as a matrix-matrix product.
 But we can expand that and multiply each vector inside:

 ![](eq10.png)

 <!-- R = euler*R = [euler*X | euler*Y | euler*Z] -->
 We also saw that the euler (and axis-angle) matrix, for small angles, was equal to:

 ![](eq11.png)

 <!-- I + skew(w) -->
-Remember that skew(w), when multiplied by a vector, gives the cross product between w and that vector.
+Remember that skew(*w*), when multiplied by a vector, gives the cross product between *w* and that vector.
 So if we put that back into the above we get:

 ![](eq12.png)

 <!-- R = R + [w cross X | w cross Y | w cross Z] -->
-Which looks a lot like adding, to the current orientation, the tangential velocity of each axis rotating on a circle, with a speed and direction defined by w.
+Which looks a lot like adding, to the current orientation, the tangential velocity of each axis rotating on a circle, with a speed and direction defined by *w*.

 From a physics point of view, in the same way that a point rotating on a circle has a velocity tangent to it, each axis in the coordinate frame does too, and we find it by taking the cross product between the angular velocity and the axis.